Environmental Protection Agency (EPA).

 The following promising practices can help the permit applicant engage effectively with community members.

 - Foster sustained involvement by the participants; relationships are created between individuals, not the positions they hold.

-- If a public participation plan describing outreach activities was developed, make it available to the public as a sign of the permit applicant's intention to engage meaningfully with the community.
+- If a public participation plan or policy describing outreach activities was developed, make it available to the public as a sign of the permit applicant's intention to engage meaningfully with community members.